hashicorp/terraform-website/content/source/docs/enterprise-beta/guides/recommended-practices/part3.2.html.md

 ## 3. Create Your First Module

 [Terraform](https://www.terraform.io/docs/modules/usage.html) [modules](https://www.terraform.io/docs/modules/usage.html) are reusable configuration units.
 They let you manage pieces of infrastructure as a single package you can call and define multiple times in the main configuration for a workspace.
-Examples of a good Terraform module candidate would be an auto-scaling group on AWS that wraps a launch configuration, auto-scaling group, and EC2 Elastic Load Balancer (ELB)..
+Examples of a good Terraform module candidate would be an auto-scaling group on AWS that wraps a launch configuration, auto-scaling group, and EC2 Elastic Load Balancer (ELB).
 If you are already using Terraform modules, make sure you’re following the best practices and keep an eye on places where your modules could improve.

 The diagram below can help you decide when to write a module: